Pyr-0/42-Inception/README.md

 	You can begin from here the docker-compose file, you don't need it before
 	- [MariaDB](#mariadb)
 	- [Bonus](#bonus)

+3. ___Check how other people solved this exercise___, there are many and very different ways to approach the tasks of the project, it all comes down to how each person learned to write in `bash` and on which OS they run their VM on, this will determine which commands differ from their syntax even if they do the same. (sounds basic, but many people with few experience in deep UNIX language might struggle with how this).
+Reading other peoples solution gives a relationship with what does and doesn't `THIS PROJECT` really needs and what is standard in the use of the technologies, packages and tools used and learned here. \
+\
+In short, if you don't know how to do something, see what others do, try to understand it and then write your approach.

 ## Getting Started <a name = "getting_started"></a>